 With that, your Gmail account connection will be complete and you’ll find your new account on the list of additional account emails:

-Click on the Gear icon to change your Gmail sender name or to set the new Gmail account as your primary IRIS CRM email account:
+The red icon shown next to the new email address allows you to remove the account from your settings, while the Gear icon allows you to edit your sender name or to set the new email as your primary CRM email account.

 If you are an administrator enabling a new Gmail connection for one of your users, you can do so using the Manage > User Accounts menu.